hamzader1/polloc/README.md

 - [ ] Implement `alloc_one`.
 - [ ] Implement `alloc_val`.
 - [ ] Add a typed free API that drops `T` before returning the slot.
+- [ ] Add a thread-safe pool API or per-thread pool design.
 - [ ] Add more Miri coverage for typed allocation and invalid pointer cases.